 ON THIS PAGE: You will learn about the different types of treatments doctors use for children and young adults with Ewing sarcoma.
 Use the menu to see other pages.

 In general, cancer in children and young adults is uncommon.
 This means it can be hard for doctors to plan treatments unless they know what has been most effective in this age group.
 That is why more than 60% of children and teens with cancer are treated as part of a clinical trial.
 A clinical trial is a research study that tests a new approach to treatment.
-The “standard of care” is the best treatments known.
+The “standard of care” is the best treatments known based on previous clinical trials.
 Clinical trials may test approaches such as a new drug, a new combination of existing treatments, or new doses of current therapies.
 The health and safety of all people participating in clinical trials are closely monitored.

 To take advantage of these newer treatments, children and teens with Ewing sarcoma should be treated at a specialized cancer center.
 Doctors at these centers have extensive experience in treating this age group and have access to the latest research.
 A doctor who specializes in treating children and teens with cancer is called a pediatric oncologist.
 If a pediatric cancer center is not nearby, general cancer centers sometimes have pediatric specialists who are able to be part of your child’s care.